SambasBoyyyy/sqflite_flutter/README.md

-# sqflite_flutter
+# sqflite_flutter with provider

-A new Flutter project.
+A simple Flutter project for learning SQFLITE local database and provider state management

 ## Getting Started